 I had a Carbon Monoxide sensor keep chirping at me, it was also displaying END.
 Turns out that CO detectors have a mandated lifetime and are programed to stop working after 7-10 years.
 So rather than toss it out, why not tear it down 🙂

-The 9V transformer is actually separate, or modular, and is just clipped into the rest of the frame.
+A 9V transformer is actually modular, and just clipped into the rest of the frame.

 There is just one screw in the middle under the label that takes the case apart.

 Here is the PCBAnd here with the buzzer and CO sensor removed.
 I suspect the empty sockets are for an ionization smoke detector, with the board also used for a combination smoke/CO detector.The board and the CO sensor are labelled Kidde.
 Is Garrison selling a re-branded Kidde sensor, or is Kidde and Garrison different brands of the same company?

 There are just two chips on the board that we will look at, but first lets first take a peak at the CO sensor.
 Cutting off the yellow tape that is holding a desiccant pack and a plastic washer onto the top electrode.